-The Authorised Corporate Director ('ACD'), Thesis Unit Trust Management Limited, has taken all reasonable care to ensure that the information contained in this document is, to the best of its knowledge and belief, in accordance with the facts and does not omit anything material to such information.
+The Authorised Corporate Director ('ACD'), Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief, (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
 The ACD accepts responsibility accordingly.